Katana Maidens: Toji No Miko: Mobile game

-A mobile game developed by Square Enix titled Katana Maidens ~ Toji No Miko: Kizamishi Issen no Tomoshibi was announced and released on iOS and Android devices in 2018.
+A mobile game developed by Game Studio and published by Square Enix titled Katana Maidens ~ Toji No Miko: Kizamishi Issen no Tomoshibi was announced and released on iOS and Android devices in 2018.
 The cast reprised their roles and the game used Yoshinori Shizuma's character designs.
 The game server itself was shut down in October 2021.

 Anime

 The anime is co-produced between Genco and Studio Gokumi.
 Kodai Kakimoto directed the series, while Tatsuya Takahashi is in charge of scripts and Yoshinori Shizuma is the original character designer.
 Kaede Hondo, Saori Ōnishi, Azumi Waki, Hina Kino, Risae Matsuda and Eri Suzuki performed both the first opening theme "Save Me Save You" and the first ending theme "Kokoro no Memoria" (心のメモリア).
 They also performed the second opening theme "Shinkakei Colors" (進化系Colors) and the second ending theme "Mirai Epilogue" (未来エピローグ).
 The series aired from January 5 to June 22, 2018.
 It ran for 24 episodes.
 Crunchyroll streamed the series, while Funimation produced an English dub.
 Medialink licensed the series in Asia-Pacific.

 A new anime television series titled Mini Toji, featuring mini versions of the characters from the series and the Toji no Miko: Kizamishi Issen no Tomoshibi smartphone game, aired from January 12 to March 16, 2019, on AT-X, Tokyo MX, BS11, and MBS.
 The series is animated by Project No.9 and directed by Yuu Nobuta, with Aoi Akashiro handled the series' scripts, and Hiromi Ogata designed the characters.
 The main cast reprised their roles.
 The opening theme is "Kono Bangumi wa Ura Wakaki Kōmuin-tachi no Teikyō de Okuri Itashimasu" (この番組はうら若き公務員たちの提供でお送りいたします, This Program is Made Possible By Young Government Workers) by Kaede Hondo and Himika Akaneya under their character names.
 The series ran for 11 episodes.
 Crunchyroll streamed the series.
 Medialink licensed the series in Asia-Pacific.

 On December 18, 2019, an OVA adaptation of the Katana Maidens ~ Toji No Miko: Kizamishi Issen no Tomoshibi game was announced.
 Titled Katana Maidens – Tomoshibi, the OVA is animated by Project No.9 and directed by Tomohiro Kamitani, with Aoi Akashiro handling the series' scripts, and Daisuke Niitsuma designing the characters.
 Yukari Hashimoto and Kazuki Yanagawa are composing the music.
 It aired in an "advanced premiere" set in two parts via broadcast and streaming services.
 The first part premiered on AT-X on October 25, 2020, while the second part premiered on November 29, 2020.
 Medialink licensed the series in Asia-Pacific.